 In closing, Andrew Dewdney in Forgetting Photography (Dewdney 2021) encourages readers to embrace what he sees as the afterlife of analogue photography in the contemporary digital production and circulation of images, what he explains as networked images.
 He argues that photography's past histories, often functioning under power dynamics damaging to intersectionally disadvantaged populations, need to be unthought: rather than images being used to replicate reality as the default form of representation, digital images, in particular those generated with algorithmic tools, challenge the contemporary understandings of representation.
-This challenge is intended to be a productive exercise, where the plea to forget photography is not meant to be taken literally.
-Rather, imagining photography as a past form of knowledge-making opens contemporary thinking to the future possibilities of what digital image-making.
+This challenge is intended to be a productive exercise, where the pleato forget photography is not meant to be taken literally.
+Rather, imagining photography as a past form of knowledge-making opens contemporary thinking to the future possibilities of what digital image-making can be, and what knowledge can be produced and encouraged by such image-making.